 A cold rain fell (1.81") on a day that had a high/low of 36°/32°.

 This was the sixth day in a row with a low in the teens.
-And at 10° (a record), today's was the coldest reading of these days.
+And at 10° (a record), today's was the coldest reading of them all.

 What became known as Pearl Harbor Day was clear and cold in New York, with a high/low of 36°/26°.
 Gusty winds made it feel even colder (in the upper teens).